-- In summer of 2016, after losing the court case, Grace vacated their campus of 17 years, to share a Thai school campus (for three years during construction).
-In 2016, 85 foreign and 71 Thai staff provided for 542 students—including 49 home schooled.
+In summer of 2016, after losing the court case, GIS vacated their campus of 17 years, to share a Thai school campus (for three years during construction).
+In 2016, 85 non-Thai and 71 Thai staff provided for 542 students—including 49 home schooled.
 Parents from 37 nations served with 95 organizations, working in more than 12 countries of the “10-40 Window.”

 With uncertainty in earthly things but great faith in a Heavenly Father, our superintendent at that time, Don Williams stated, “We’re praying that [the ruling] won’t be the ultimate judgment!
 But it is obvious that we must begin now to plan for new facilities.
 And we need them!
 We simply have no more room for growth.”

-In 2016, while renting available classroom and office spaces at nearby Satit Bilingual School, Grace is raising funds and has begun the first phase of construction on a larger campus.
+In 2016, while renting available classroom and office spaces at nearby Satit Bilingual School, GIS is raising funds and has begun the first phase of construction on a larger campus.
 This will allow education of more students, and therefore keep more Christian worker’s families on their fields of service.